-On May 22, 2018, leaders from Oregon's specialty bars, as well as representatives from the MBA and OSB, gathered for the annual Tillicum Gathering.
+On May 23, 2019, leaders from Oregon's specialty bars, as well as representatives from the MBA and OSB, gathered for the annual Tillicum Gathering.
 Now in its sixth year, the Tillicum Gathering is a social networking event organized by the MBA's Equity, Diversity & Inclusion Committee for legal leaders committed to fostering and expanding diversity and inclusion in our legal community.
 Davis Wright Tremaine generously hosted the evening.

 Recipients of the MBA and OSB’s LSAT test preparation scholarships were honored.
 The scholarships pay for an LSAT preparation course for prospective law students who have a connection to Oregon, and who will diversify our bar when they complete law school and begin practicing law.
-Judge Youlee You offered encouragement to the LSAT scholars before distributing the awards.
+Judge Melvin Oden-Orr offered encouragement to the LSAT scholars before distributing the awards.

 The attendees look forward to working together to promote and strengthen each group’s work toward enhancing diversity and inclusion in our legal community.

 On March 6, 2014 diversity/specialty bar leaders together with the MBA and representatives of the OSB enjoyed an inaugural social event to exchange ideas, learn about the ways in which groups can support each other and work together to promote diversity in the bar and connections with each other.
 The event was generously and graciously hosted by Davis Wright Tremaine LLP.
 Officers and board members of the following groups attended: Oregon Asian Pacific American Bar Association; OGALLA -The LGBT Bar Association of Oregon; Oregon Hispanic Bar Association; Oregon Minority Lawyers Association; National Bar Association-Oregon Chapter; Oregon Women Lawyers; MBA and MBA YLS; and the Diversity Section and Diversity & Inclusion Office of the OSB.